david4jsus/cs480Valenzuela/PA7/README.md

 - **Left arrow**: Rotate view left
 - **Right arrow**: Rotate view right
 The on-screen menu is scalable and has an available scrolling bar on the right side.

+#Extra Credit
+This program features an on-screen menu with options for live adjustment of the simulation speed, as well as a list of astral objects to teleport to.
+The simulation also features a skybox and rings for the corresponding planets.